sameerahmahmood/if1-sum1-task1/README.md

 New features:

 - Number of equation limit: I had to do this underneath 'total_eqs' by setting a limit to the number of equations by assigning a variable called "maximum_eqs".
-- User streak: I made this by incorporating it into the check_user_score function by using an addition operation operator below user_score.
+- User streak: I incooperated check_user_score function by using an addition operation operator below user_score.
-- Timed user session: I updated this by simply importing time into the file and then initialising it just as the quiz starts.
+- Timed user session: I updated this by simply importing 'time' into the file.

 #### Testing